ocapuozzo/p4tuning.org/pages/musaic/musaic_ui_instrument.md

 Thus, as will be appreciated, such a pattern is the expression of two *intervallic structures*, mutually complementary, each of which can be realized by, at most, 12 different PCS (here, pentatonic and diatonic scales in 12 tones - 2 scales that have marked the history of music...)

 How many distincts "motif patterns" are they in an octave of 12 equal semitones?

-You will find the answer by following this link : [88-musaics.org](http://88-musaics.org){:target="_blank"}
+The answer depends on the intensity of the reduction : following this link : [88-musaics.org](http://88-musaics.org){:target="_blank"}

 ## Regular instrument